Utah Is Now The 17th Constitutional Carry State !!

 Even after May 5th, 2021, if you DO NOT have a valid Utah concealed firearm permit:

-• It is still ILLEGAL to carry a firearm on ANY public or private school premises, including charter schools and religious schools (kindergarten through 12th-grade schools) AND public or private institutions of higher education (colleges and universities).
+- It is still ILLEGAL to carry a firearm on ANY public or private school premises, including charter schools and religious schools (kindergarten through 12th-grade schools) AND public or private institutions of higher education (colleges and universities).
 Having a loaded handgun in your vehicle is LEGAL, but this means if you step outside your vehicle while in the parking lot of any school, you are committing a class A misdemeanor as described in 76-10-505.5.(3)(b).
 Being convicted would prohibit you from obtaining a Utah concealed firearm permit for at least FIVE (5) YEARS if you ever decided you wanted to get a Utah permit.
-Just make sure you DO NOT get out of your vehicle with your firearm while in the school parking lot or go onto the school property.
+Just ensure you DO NOT get out of your vehicle with your firearm while in the school parking lot or go onto the school property.
 See more about schools here.

 NOTE: There is a lot of confusion about Federal law 18 U.S.C.
 922 Subsection (q)(2) also known as the “Gun-Free School Zone Act” which prohibits firearms within a school zone.